slingr-stack/slingr-docs/content/en/dev-reference/queries/aggregate-queries.md

 >}}

 Pagination of records with geo near operator.
 Instead of skipping values to paginate it is recommended to use the min distance parameter.
-Here you can find an interesting [example](https://emptysqua.re/blog/paging-geo-mongodb/): the following example paginates results by 10.
+Here you can find an interesting [example](https://emptysqua.re/blog/paging-geo-mongodb/):

+The following example paginates results by 10.

 ```
      var totals = [];